ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 Don't give them undue attention or ask others to spectate them.
 There are three ways to report users.

 ### User Profile
-At the user's profile, a `Report User` button will appear when you move your cursor to their avatar.
+On the user's profile, a `Report User` button will appear when you move your cursor to their avatar.
 Write any information that can prove that the user is doing misbehaviour.

-*Take note of the selected game mode before playing*
+*Take note of the selected game mode before reporting*

 ### Beatmap Page
-In beatmap pages, you can report a user in the top leaderboards by clicking the `Report` button at right side.
+In beatmap pages, you can report a user in the top leaderboards by clicking the `Report` button on the far right of their score.

 ### In-game chat
-Use the `!report` command in any channel to inform the chat moderators.
+Use the `!report` command in any public channel to inform the chat moderators.
 Other players will not see your reports in chat.

       Format: !report <username> <reason>
      Example: !report this_user suspected cheating